j-mcnally/capistrano-slack/README.markdown

  * Everyone needs to know a deploy happening.
 If there is any impact following the deploy, it's important to know that a deploy happened recently and that it may be a cause of the problem
  * If the deploy goes wrong, it's crucial to easily share the logs for debugging purposes

 We use capistrano for deploying and Campfire for our day to day communication, so improving our deployment to announce itself was the logical step.

-Behold, capistrano-mountaintop!
+Behold, for this is what capistrano-mountaintop was born to do.

+## Install

     gem install capistrano-mountaintop

+## Configuration

 Since we're dealing with Campfire, we'll need to setup Campfire and the info to go along with it: